Storyboards in UX/UI Design

 1. Collaboration tools: Platforms such as Miro or Figma facilitate teamwork by allowing multiple users to work on the storyboard simultaneously.
 These are particularly useful for remote teams.

-1. Annotation tools: To add detailed annotations to your frames, you can use simple text editing features available in most digital drawing and storyboarding software.
+1. Annotation tools: To add detailed annotations to your frames, you can use simple text editing features which are available in most digital drawing and storyboarding software.

 Take our Master Class Storyboarding 101: From Ideas to Narratives with Kay Carmichael, Storyboard Artist and Teacher.